About the Trail

 Are there restrooms?

 There is a port-a-potty located at all 3 parking areas.
-There is a restroom at the Bristol Trailhead which is open from March – November.
+There is a restroom at the Bristol Trailhead which is open Spring, Summer & Fall

 Are e-bikes allowed?